 This data is processed during dispatch to prevent misuse of the contact form and ensure our IT systems are secure.
 The legal basis is therefore Article 6 (1) f) GDPR.
 Additional personal data collected during dispatch is deleted within seven days, unless storage beyond that is permitted for statutory or contractual purposes.

-Please enter your data in the template provided and it will be sent to us.
-This applies to the following data:
+To do this, please enter your data in the template provided and it will be forwarded to us.
+The following data is required:

 (1) Full name

 (2) E-mail address